Aug 30, 2002

 Stories of people getting more testosterone and coming to regret it.
 And of people losing it and coming to appreciate life without it.
 The pros and cons of the hormone of desire.

-- This American Life producer Alex Blumberg explains that he wanted to do this show because of his conflicted relationship with his own testosterone.
+- Producer Alex Blumberg explains that he wanted to do this show because of his conflicted relationship with his own testosterone.
 He tells host Ira Glass that the reasons go back to a girl in his eighth-grade homeroom and the 1970s seminal feminist novel The Women's Room.
 We also hear from a man who stopped producing testosterone due to a medical treatment and found that his entire personality was altered.
 (9 minutes)

 - The interview with a man who lost his testosterone continues.
 He explains that life without testosterone is life without desire—desire for everything: food, conversation, even TV.
 And he says life without desire is unexpectedly pleasant.
 The man first wrote about his experiences, anonymously, in GQ Magazine.
 (8 minutes)